-Gardening, Botany and Other Matters
+Gardening and Other Matters

 The house is located in approximately 1/3 acre, some of which is gravel car park and the remainder, best described as 'wild', dropping steeply down to Monkey Beck.
 It comes alive with wildflowers in early summer including hundreds of Orchids which have been allowed to establish probably due to the lack of grazing.
+In the fullness of time we will have to undertake an inventory of the flora but that will be a job for somebody more knowledgeable than myself.